klauseduard/under-over-models/chapters/03-organizational-models.md

 specialized AI assistants in parallel.
 This represents a fundamentally different coordination model than traditional human-to-human collaboration.

+From a socio-technical perspective, this shift involves viewing AI not merely as technological tools but as potential team members with complementary capabilities, requiring us to rethink traditional team structures and interaction patterns.
+As Berretta et al. (2023) note in their comprehensive review, effective human-AI teaming "leverages the respective strengths of each party" with "diverse but complementary capabilities" that "foster effective collaboration and enable the achievement of complex goals while ensuring human wellbeing, motivation, and productivity."
+This human-centered approach to AI implementation at work emphasizes the synergistic combination of human and AI capabilities to accomplish shared goals.

 ![Human Orchestration of Parallel AI Assistants](../images/human-ai-orchestration.svg)

 This emerging pattern creates several important organizational implications: